Steve Hamilton (author): Books

-Night Work is a stand-alone novel featuring a probation officer in upstate New York.
-Night Work was nominated for the Crime Writers' Association top award, The Duncan Lawrie Dagger.
-In 2006, Hamilton also won the Michigan Author Award for his body of work.
-Hamilton anticipates more McKnight titles in the future.

-His standalone novel The Lock Artist won an Edgar Award for best novel, a CWA Steel Dagger for best thriller in the UK, and an Alex Award from the American Library Association, which recognizes books that successfully cross over from the adult market and appeal to young adult readers.
-The Lock Artist has been translated into seventeen different languages, including Japanese, where it was voted the number-one translated crime novel of 2012 by both the annual Kono Mystery Ga Sugoi guide and by Weekly Bunshun magazine.
+His standalone novel The Lock Artist won an Edgar Award for best novel, a CWA Steel Dagger for best thriller in the UK, and an Alex Award from the American Library Association.

 His 2016 novel, The Second Life of Nick Mason, debuted on the New York Times bestseller list in both Hardcover Fiction and Combined Print and E-Book Fiction, and also appeared on the Publishers Weekly, USA Today, Los Angeles Times, and National Independent bestseller lists.
 It was also selected as one of five finalists for the prestigious Hammett Prize for literary excellence in crime fiction, and was nominated for a Barry Award for Best Novel of the Year.

 Personal

-Hamilton is married and has two kids.
-They live in New York.
+Hamilton is married and has two children.
+They live in Upstate New York.

 He wrote his first twelve books while working for IBM, writing at night after his family had gone to bed.